justaplayground/aio-storage/README.md

-# AIO Storage - Cloud Storage Platform
+# Cloudipa -  All In One Cloud Storage Platform

 A scalable, fault-tolerant cloud storage platform built with Next.js, Express.js, MongoDB, and Docker.
 Supports asynchronous file upload, download, and streaming operations.